The 6 lives lost in the Sacramento mass shooting

 SACRAMENTO, Calif.
 (AP) — A father of four.
 A best friend with a positive personality.
 A vivacious partygoer.
-The six people who were killed during a mass shooting in California’s capital city were remembered by their friends and family Monday as police worked to piece together what happened.
+The six people who were killed in a mass shooting in California’s capital city are being remembered by their friends and family as police worked to piece together what happened.

-Investigators were searching for at least two shooters who were responsible for the violence on the outskirts of the city’s main entertainment district that occurred as bars and nightclubs were closing.
-Sacramento police said Monday that they booked Dandrae Martin, 26, as a “related suspect” on charges of assault with a deadly weapon and being a convict carrying a loaded gun.
-Jail records said he was held without bail and was scheduled to appear in court Tuesday.
-It was not immediately clear whether Martin had an attorney who could speak on his behalf.
+On Monday, authorities booked Dandrae Martin, 26, as a “related suspect” on charges of assault with a deadly weapon and being a convict carrying a loaded gun.
+He appeared in court briefly Tuesday and remains held in jail without bail.

+Defense lawyer Linda Parisi said Tuesday that an effort to seek Dandrae Martin’s release on bail will depend on whether prosecutors bring stiffer charges.

-Few details have been made public as investigators comb through evidence gathered from what Police Chief Kathy Lester called a complex crime scene.
-Witnesses have submitted more than 100 videos and photos taken during and shortly after the shooting.
+Few details about the shooting investigation have been made public as police comb through evidence gathered from what Sacramento Police Chief Kathy Lester called a complex crime scene.
+Witnesses have submitted more than 170 videos and photos taken during and shortly after the shooting.

+On Wednesday, small memorials with candles, balloons and flowers remained near the crime scene on the outskirts of the city’s main entertainment district that occurred as bars and nightclubs were closing.

 The Sacramento County coroner released the identities of the six people killed.
 They were Johntaya Alexander, 21; Melinda Davis, 57; Yamile Martinez-Andrade, 21; Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.